var-shi-tha-9/Number-Guessing-Game/README.md

 ```
 Number-Guessing-Game/
 │
-├── src/
+├── index.html
-│   └── NumberGuessingGame.java
+├── style.css
-│
+├── script.js
-├── README.md
+├── assets/
-└── LICENSE
+└── README.md
 ```

 ---

 ## 🚀 How It Works

-1. The system generates a random number.
+1. The application generates a random number.
-2. The player enters a guess.
+2. The user enters a guess.
-3. The program compares the guess with the generated number.
+3. The application compares the input with the generated number.
 4. Feedback is displayed:
    - 📉 Too Low
    - 📈 Too High